 This is possibly one of the oldest debates you’ll hear in the personal fitness industry.
 And I personally believe that there is no one-size-fits-all answer to figuring out if a home gym or gym membership is better.

-To help readers, our team got together, and we asked about 50 clients and friends why they would prefer one of the other.
+To help readers, our team got together, and we asked about 50 clients and friends why they would prefer one of the others.

-The result is a list of advantages provided by real-life people and not just a group of personal trainers who might have some bias.
+The result is a list of advantages provided by real-life people, not just a group of personal trainers who might have some bias.

 Here’s what we came up with in the home gym vs gym membership debate.